 Major successes during this time include a live broadcast from New York´s Manhattan School of music for the 2008 Singapore Digital Media Festival, special prize at the Jaques Samuel Intercollegiate Piano Competition & 1st Prize in the concerto class at the Marlow Music Festival.
 Whilst at Trinity College of Music Harry won the opportunity to perform Chopin´s 1st piano concerto in the United States and was also the 2010 winner of the Derek Butler London prize, held in London´s Wigmore Hall.

 Harry graduated as a Kendall-Taylor Scholar of the Masters in Performance course at the Royal College of Music in 2013, where he was studying under Professor Dina Parakhina.
 Shortly afterwards he was named as a Young Steinway Artist and won the special prize at the Valletta International Piano competition.
 He was also the 2015 Grand Prize winner at the Windsor International Piano Competition.
 In 2016 Harry signed a 3-CD recording contract with the label KNS Classical and released his first solo recording, an all Schumann disc.

-A keen chamber musician and concerto performer Harry collaborates regularly with talented instrumentalists in a wide-ranging variety of ensembles.
-A founding member of the Harry & Alisa Recital duo, with Cellist Alisa Liubarskaya, their most recent projects include a series of concerts in the UK and Greece as well as scheduled performances in Valetta, Paris & Rome for 2017.
+A keen chamber musician and concerto performer Harry collaborates regularly with instrumentalists in a wide-ranging variety of ensembles.
+In 2017 he founded the Harry & Alisa Recital duo with his wife, the Cellist Alisa Liubarskaya.
+They have since performed a series of concerts in the UK, Greece, Valetta, Paris & Rome.